5stackgg/docs/servers/dedicated-servers.md

 ```

 After a Counter-Strike update, you will need to run `docker-compose run --rm update-server` to download and install the latest version of the game.

+## Match Configuration Files

+Once the plugin has been added, it will download the following configuration files and store them in the cfg directory at `<game-directory>/csgo/cfg`:

+- 5stack.base.cfg
+- 5stack.warmup.cfg
+- 5stack.knife.cfg
+- 5stack.live.cfg

+The base config is always executed first, followed by either the warmup, knife, or live config depending on the current phase of the match.

+These configs can be modified to suit your needs.